-As the summer season rapidly approaches, Steward Health Care is sharing a few reminders on summer safety precautions so you and your family can make the most of this exciting time of year.
-We’re all ready to get outside and enjoy outdoor activities, but its critically important to recognize that high temperatures and potentially harmful ultraviolet (UV) rays can be harmful and in some cases life threatening.
+As mid-summer rapidly approaches, Steward Health Care is sharing a few reminders on summer safety precautions so you and your family can make the most of this exciting time of year.
+While we’re enjoying outdoor activities, it’s critically important to recognize that high temperatures and potentially harmful ultraviolet (UV) rays can be harmful and in some cases life-threatening.

 Heat exhaustion and heatstrokes are both serious conditions to be aware of during the summer months, especially if you’re spending sunny days at the beach, jogging outside or doing yard work.
 Warning signs of heat exhaustion include general muscle weakness, sudden sweating, nausea, vomiting, and abrupt lightness in the head or fainting.
 Heatstroke is a condition caused when your body overheats, usually as a result of prolonged exposure to, or physical exertion in high temperatures.
 Fortunately, heat exhaustion and heatstrokes are easy to prevent if you take precautions: